fthirty/php-api/README.md

 Fthirty CRM PHP API
 =================

-[Fthirty CRM] (https://www.fthirty.com/) is a new breed CRM & Project Management Software.
+[Fthirty] (https://fthirty.com/) is a new breed CRM & Project Management Software.

 Table of contents
 ---------------